This information is intended for use by health professionals

 There is no pre-clinical data of relevance to a prescriber which is additional to that already included in other sections of the SPC.

-Lactose, Pregelatinised Starch, Sodium Lauryl Sulphate, Gelatin, Magnesium Stearate, Talc, Sugar, Titanium Dioxide, Aluminium Hydroxide and Tartrazine (E102), Shellac, Beeswax and Carnauba Wax.
+Lactose, Pregelatinised Starch, Sodium Lauryl Sulphate, Gelatin, Magnesium Stearate, Talc, Sucrose, Titanium Dioxide, Aluminium Hydroxide and Tartrazine (E102), Shellac, Beeswax and Carnauba Wax.

 May potentiate action of some anticoagulants, antacids, iron and zinc salts and dairy products may reduce absorption.
 Slight risk of adverse effect on action of oral contraceptives.